dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 ![](images/C05.svg)

 Install the remaining rafters using the provided nailing schedule.
-Attach *Hurricane Ties* using *Hurricane Tie Screws* where the rafters meet the raised top plate using a *Battery Powered Driver*.
+Attach *Hurricane Ties* using *Hurricane Tie Screws* where the rafters meet the raised top plate using a *Battery Powered Impact Driver*.

 [![Blueprint C05](blueprints/C05.svg)](blueprints/C08.pdf)